 What should I bring when boarding my dog?

-Due to COVID-19 we are asking that you only bring your dog on a leash, food in either a new unopened bag or individual meals packed in zip lock baggies, and medication your pet requires.
+Due to COVID-19 we are asking that you only bring your dog on a leash, with food in either a new unopened bag or individual meals packed in zip lock baggies, and medication your pet requires.
 If your dog eats from a raised or slow feeder you may bring that too.
 You may provide a towel or blanket but no stuffed bedding.
 If you are getting refresher training with your boarding stay please bring your dog’s training tools.
-We will provide all other things your dog needs during their stay including bowls, bedding and toys.
+We will provide all other things your dog needs during their stay including bowls and toys.